 Generally, a tort refers to an act or omission of one party that causes harm or injury to another through negligence.
 A mass tort is a civil action that involves several plaintiffs with varying degrees of injuries from the negligent actions of one or more defendants.
 In a mass tort, each plaintiff has their own individual action against a company.

 Because of the similarities in each lawsuit, these cases often proceed by being grouped as multidistrict litigation (MDL).
 This consolidation reduces the number of court cases brought by individuals and places all of the cases before a single judge in one court.
-The goal with MDL is to save time and resources for all parties involved.
+The goal of an MDL is to save time and resources for all parties involved.

 In a mass tort, attorneys can apply their investigative findings, expert testimony, and other resources to all claims.